Element 4 Aspect 3: Teaching Practice

 Clarke, S., (2005), Formative Assessment in Action: Weaving the Elements Together, Abingdon: Hodder & Stoughton ISBN 0 340 90782 7

 These three books by Clarke introduce formative assessment in the primary classroom.
 In the first she has worked with Timperley and Hattie to introduce the concept of articulating intended learning to students and co-constructing success criteria within the New Zealand context.
-Books 2 and 3 are written for the UK context but still offer valuable ideas on the identifying of context free learning and the giving of direct feedback related to that learning.
+Books 2 and 3 are written for the UK context but still offer valuable ideas on the identification of context free learning and the giving of direct feedback related to that learning.
 All three books are a valuable resource when students are trying to identify the key technological components within any given activity.

 For example; Students undertaking Technological Practice may be required to develop a mock-up of a designed potato peeler.
 Intended learning in a context muddled learning intention might state "We are learning to mock-up our potato peeler to critique our design ideas."
-Clarke suggests that by removing the 'potato peeler' from the learning intention (NOT from the activity) we are left with the technological learning.
+Clarke suggests that by removing the 'potato peeler' from the learning intention (NOT from the activity) we are left with technological learning.
 "We are learning to develop a mock-up to enable us to critique our design ideas", context -Potato Peelers.
 This clarifies the purpose of the learning in technological knowledge - modelling and better equips students and teachers to assess learning formatively and identify next step learning.

 The understandings introduced in these books are supported with the 'Context Free Learning Intentions Activity and the unit planning format situated in this Element, Aspect 1